Atmosphere as Inspiration

 Design through observation

-Inspiration doesn’t always arrive on command — and rarely from a screen filled with design trends.
-Often, it comes through slow attention: a shift in light, a color in a film, the way a sound lives in space.
+Inspiration doesn’t always arrive on command and rarely from a screen filled with design trends.
+Often, it comes through slow attention: a shift in light, the color palette from a movie, or even the way a sound lives in space.

 This post looks at inspiration not as reference, but as atmosphere.
 Not something to collect, but something to observe.

 Éric Rohmer uses sound differently.
-There is no soundtrack — only what exists within the scene.
+There is no soundtrack in his movies, only organic sound that exists within the scene.
 Music comes from a nearby window, a passing car, a record someone plays.
 This organic presence creates a quiet honesty, where sound and image live in the same moment.

-In nature, mountains become structure.
-Not as metaphor, but as physical rhythm.
-Their mass, light, and distance shift our sense of proportion — reminding us that scale, silence, and presence are also tools for design.
+In nature, mountains become a structure.
+Their volume, earth tones, and distance shift our sense of proportion, reminding us that scale, silence, and presence are also tools for design.

 A book, like The Creative Act by Rick Rubin, becomes a reminder that the creative process is less about force, more about openness.
 About noticing what’s already there, and responding with care.